PaddlePaddle/docs/docs/design/phi/design_en.md

 The directory structure is described as follows:

-- The root directory under kernels includes device-independent kernel.h and kernel.cc.
+- The root directory under kernels includes device-independent `kernel.h` and `kernel.cc`.
 In principle, each kernel has one .h and .cc
     - For example, if a kernel is implemented using Primitive api, or is implemented by reusing other basic kernels, there should be only one implementation for all devices, so its declaration and implementation can be placed directly in the kernels directory.
 (This is the ideal state in the future.)
     - At present, most of our kernels do not have the feature of unity implementation across devices, but the input parameters and return values of the kernel should be consistent except for `DeviceContext`, so the kernel parameter declaration header file is also placed in the current directory (consistent with the original design, `DeviceContext` and `T` are used as template parameters), The functions implementation of each device are placed in the corresponding device folder.
         - Note that the unity implementation across devices here does not mean that the CPU and GPU implementations of a kernel are unified, but the implementations of all devices are the same.
-Currently, it includes at least CPU, GPU, XPU, ONEDNN, GPUDNN, etc.
+Currently, it includes at least `CPU`, `GPU`, `XPU`, `ONEDNN`, `GPUDNN`, etc.
     - If the backward kernel does not need to support cropping, it can be merged appropriately (but if you want to leave the possibility of supporting end-to-side training, the backward kernel may also be a potential target for cropping)
 - The next-level subdirectory of kernels, in principle, is created according to the backend classification, and only two special directories are reserved:
     - `funcs`: In order to be compatible with the directories of functor and function in the original fluid/operators directory, when placing functions and functors that support multiple backends, we organize them according to the original design that one header file corresponding to multiple .cc(u) (This part of the code may be removed in the future, because it will be gradually replaced by Kernel Primitive API and reuse between Kernels, so no over-design here.)
-        - Example 1: A common function XXXFunction is called in both reduce CPU and reduce CUDA kernel implementations, and the reduce CPU and reduce GPU kernel implementations are different, then XXXFunction should be in the `funcs` directory.
+        - Example 1: A common function `XXXFunction` is called in both reduce CPU and reduce CUDA kernel implementations, and the reduce CPU and reduce GPU kernel implementations are different, then `XXXFunction` should be in the `funcs` directory.
     - `primitive`: Kernel Primitive API, some basic tools for multi-device unified kernel implementation.
-    - `impl`: Paddle's current op kernel implementation, many of them reuse the same code for CPU and GPU, and they are in a large number of xx_op.h.
+    - `impl`: Paddle's current op kernel implementation, many of them reuse the same code for CPU and GPU, and they are in a large number of `xx_op.h`.
 This part of the code is not suitable to be placed in the `cpu` or `gpu` directory, nor in the `funcs` directory (putting it in the `funcs` directory will cause a considerable part of the kernel implementation to be placed in the `funcs` directory, which is too bloated and confusing.
 The `funcs` directory is created to place the `functor` and `function` tools as in the original operators/math directory) This part of the code is also not suitable to be placed in the root directory of `kernels` (it is not a device-independent implementation, only an implementation shared by cpu and gpu).
 Therefore, in order not to overthink this part of the code when migrating, and the location of the placement is relatively consistent with its implementation nature, the `impl` directory was created.
         - In the `impl` directory, only the kernel functions that are consistent across some devices are placed.
-They are all header files, and the names are all suffixed with xxx_kernel_impl.h
+They are all header files, and the names are all suffixed with `xxx_kernel_impl.h`
         - For example: `scale`, `fill_constant`, `fill_any_like` kernels are all such cases.
 - After the kernel is migrated, first create the corresponding kernel header file and put it directly in the root directory of kernels, and put the kernel implementation of each backend in the corresponding device folder.
     - You can refer to the degree of merging of the original op.
 For example, `matmul` originally had both .h and .cc, then it will be maintained after it is migrated.
 The activation-related ops are basically written in single file . h or .cc, then it will still remain single file when it is migrated (Split it up in the future if necessary)
-    - Example 1: The original `cast` op Kernel is in cast_op.h.
-After migration, cast_kernel.h is created in the root directory, and cast_kernel.cc/cu is placed in the corresponding directory according to the backend used, that is, cast_kernel.cc is placed in the cpu, cast_kernel.cu is placed in the gpu
+    - Example 1: The original `cast` op Kernel is in `cast_op.h`.
+After migration, `cast_kernel.h` is created in the root directory, and `cast_kernel.cc/cu` is placed in the corresponding directory according to the backend used, that is, `cast_kernel.cc` is placed in the cpu, `cast_kernel.cu` is placed in the gpu.
     - Example 2: The original `scale` op's kernel is implemented using eigen, and the CPU and GPU implementations are the same.
-After migration, the public implementation should be in scale_kernel_impl.h in impl, and the public header file scale_kernel.h is in the root directory of kernels, scale_kernel.cc is in cpu, scale_kernel.cu is in gpu.
+After migration, the public implementation should be in `scale_kernel_impl.h` in impl, and the public header file `scale_kernel.h` is in the root directory of kernels, `scale_kernel.cc` is in cpu, `scale_kernel.cu` is in gpu.
 - When migrating the auxiliary functions that are only used by the current kernel, they are always placed in the same backend folder as the kernel implementation, and the .h file is used to manage the code.
 Auxiliary function codes are no longer placed elsewhere, unless their implementations are used in multiple places.
     - Even if there are multiple calls, if it is still limited to the same device, directly build the header file and put it in the same directory.
 - The implementation of the backward kernel and the forward kernel are placed in different files, and the file suffix is `*_grad_kernel.*`, which is convenient for cmake to separate and compile.